THE 2017 ALTERNATE REALITIES MARKET PROJECTS HAVE BEEN ANNOUNCED!

 HOW DO I APPLY?

-MeetMarket and the Alternate Realities Market submissions are now closed.
+MeetMarket and the Alternate Realities Market submissions will open in the new year.

 - We're always very happy to help you with any aspect of your submission, whether technical or creative.
 If you're struggling with the application form in any way, please ask us for help .
 If you do need help, we recommend you try and contact us as early as possible, so even if you can't fill in all the details until close to the deadline, take an early look at what the form involves and ask us for support early in the process.